 And let's not forget that thousands of folk die from malaria, TB and AIDS every week.
 None of the above suggestions help with those conditions, either.

 Talking of Tony Benn, when his old colleague Barbara Castle (who, now I think of it, was born in Chesterfield) was dying in hospital, Channel 4 sent a team to his house to ask him to record an obituary for her.
-By the time the crew left he had done James Callaghan, Denis Healy and himself as well.
+By the time the crew left he had done James Callaghan, Denis Healey and himself as well.

 If Dog Bites Man isn't considered newsworthy, why do the popular media still believe that Woman Has Breasts is worth reporting every day?

 You don't have to spend money on food that comes in plastic containers.
 Make your own hummus by mashing up 1 or 2 tins of chick peas with a good clove or two of garlic and some salt, tahini and lemon juice.
 For chocolate pudding all you need is some Alpro custard and cocoa powder, mixed up together just as you would do if you were making a drink of cocoa.
-Mix a little powder in a spot of custard to make a smooth paste and then top it up.
+Mix a small amount of powder in a spot of custard to make a smooth paste and then top it up.
 But make sure to eat it on the day you make it because otherwise it loses its consistency overnight.

 It looks to me that BBC3 is all about young adults with beautiful hair, classical torsos and glowing smiles having loads of fun and kissing each other.
 If you turn the telly onto the news channel there might well be an item about the problems of young people being bullied and feeling suicidal because they have a poor body image and consider themselves not pretty enough.
 I'm a wee bit surprised that nobody has made the obvious connection.